pypa/pip/docs/html/user_guide.rst

    # Pin Cython for packages that use it to build
    cython==0.29.24

+When using ``--require-hashes``, build dependencies must also be pinned and hashed in this file.

 The ``--build-constraint`` option can be set with the ``PIP_BUILD_CONSTRAINT`` environment variable.